 Are Crappie Fish Real?
 Understanding This Popular Panfish

-Crappie Identification Guide: How to Recognize These Fish?
+Crappie Identification Guide: How to Recognize These Fish

 Key Physical Characteristics of Crappie

 A proper crappie identification guide starts with understanding their distinctive body shape.
-Crappie have deep, laterally compressed bodies that give them a "pancake" appearance when viewed head-on.
+Crappie have deep, laterally compressed bodies that give them a "pancake" or "slab-sided" appearance when viewed head-on.
 This body shape, combined with their silvery coloration, makes them easily distinguishable from other freshwater fish species.

-Physical Feature | Description |
+| Physical Feature | Description |

-Body Shape | Deep, laterally compressed ("pancake-like") |
+| Body Shape | Deep, laterally compressed ("pancake-like") |

-Average Length | 7-12 inches |
+| Average Length | 7-12 inches |

-Maximum Length | 19.3 inches |
+| Maximum Length | 19+ inches (record fish) |

-Coloration | Silvery with dark markings |
+| Coloration | Silvery with dark markings |

-Mouth | Large, extends below eye |
+| Mouth | Large, extends below eye |

-Eyes | Proportionally large, upward-facing |
+| Eyes | Proportionally large, upward-facing |

 Different Types of Crappie: Black vs White